ducnv0/tori-assistant/README.md

 - **SQLAlchemy + PostgreSQL** – Ensures **efficient data storage, integrity, and retrieval** for chat messages and media metadata.
 - **Celery** – Handles **background task execution** for LLM processing, media pre-processing (audio/video), and **scheduled tasks (cron jobs)**.
 Includes **retry mechanisms** for fault tolerance.
 - **MinIO + Pre-Signed URLs** – Securely stores **user-generated media**, allowing **direct client access** while offloading bandwidth from the API server.

+## Implementation Plan
+I will build the entire system flow, making sure all key parts—like the WebSocket API, message handling, database storage, and response processing—work correctly.
+However, I will not use Celery for background tasks.

+Instead of running Celery, I will mock its behavior by returning predefined or simple test responses.
+This means the system will still process messages, but without actually using Celery to handle them in the background.

+This approach allows me to focus on building and testing the core system, making sure messages are sent, received, and stored properly.
+It also keeps things simple and easy to run, without needing a full Celery setup.

+## Constraints

+### 1. At any time, a maximum of 50 clients are allowed to communicate
+see `app.service.websocket_connection_service.WebsocketConnectionService`
+- Check websocket_connection table for the number of concurrent user
+- If accepted, create a new websocket_connection entry, else reject the connection
+- Release the connection (delete) when the client disconnects

+What if the server crashes in the middle of connection, the connection will not be released, and the client will not be able to connect again.

+- After establishing the connection, periodically update the last_active timestamp
+- Have a cron job to delete the websocket_connection entry if the last_active timestamp is older than a certain threshold
+- This will ensure that the connection is released even if the server crashes

+### 2. At any time, a maximum of 500 messages are processed by the server
+- Use T**ask Rate Limit** in Celery

+### 3. 1 client cannot make 2 connections to the server simultaneously
+- Similar to the first point, check the websocket_connection table for number of active connections for the user

+### 4. All clients must send at least one message to the server
+- I quite don't understand this requirement.
+All clients must send at least one message to the server, If not what to expect?